Jyrijoul/ros_3d_bb/README.md

 In order to actually do useful work, a 2D detector has to publish the 2D bounding box information to a specified topic.
 To acquire the 2D detector, please clone the [ros_yolo repository](https://github.com/Jyrijoul/ros_yolo) and follow the instructions provided.

 This package can be used with any image source, for example an Intel RealSense depth camera or its simulated version.
+For detailed installation instructions for the real camera, go to https://github.com/IntelRealSense/realsense-ros and preferably go with _Method 1: The ROS distribution_ under the _Installation Instructions_.

 ## Usage instructions